A Transatlantic View on Joe Biden’s First 100 DaysEntering a new era of liberal democracy and the progressive motors of a new America

 - Muthoni Wambu Kraal, Partner at NEWCO Strategies and immediate past National Political and Organizing Director at the Democratic National Committee

-- Michael Werz, Senior Fellow at the Center for American Progress and Senior Fellow at the Stiftung Mercator 2020-2021
+- Michael Werz, Senior Fellow at the Center for American Progress, Senior Mercator Fellow

 This event will be part of the transatlantic dialogue New Urban Progress, a project on the future of cities in Germany and the United States.